vituz01/xbee-domotic-app-backend/README.md

 The API manages three different operational modes:

 - LED mode: Basic LED display functionality
-- Web mode: Displays web content (requires a URL)
+- Powerpoint mode: Sends an email to a target email containing a link to a Powerpoint presentation saved in Google Drive
 - Chromecast mode: Connects to a Chromecast device (requires device name)

 ## API Endpoints